 To understand Japanese cuisine, it is helpful to understand the elements of a meal.
-Before delving into this topic, however, a helpful primer on Japanese cuisine is available for your reference here.
 A typical Japanese dinner at home involves a single course with several dishes presented all at once.

 - Seaweed (nori), furikake (rice seasoning), or tsukudani (topping for rice)

 - Mixed protein and vegetable dish

 Every Japanese meal includes steamed rice.
 However, there are a variety of rice dishes that might be included in the meal, such as steamed white rice (hakumai), brown rice (genmai), or the steamed rice might also be mixed with barley (mugi).
 There are also numerous seasoned rice dishes where the rice is steamed with vegetables or with the addition of seafood or proteins known as “takikomi gohan.”

 Seaweed (nori), rice seasonings (furikake) and rice toppings (tsukudani)